Around two months ago, Dear Husband and I took a trip to Dubuque, Iowa.

 - Place coated chicken breasts in the oil and fry until browned on both sides.
 Place on the prepared baking sheet.
 Repeat with the remaining chicken.

-- Place the baking sheet into the oven, uncovered, for 20 minutes until the chicken is completely cooked through.
+- If the chicken pieces are very large and need additional baking time: Place the baking sheet into the oven, uncovered, for 20 minutes until the chicken is completely cooked through.

-- Remove the chicken from the oven and drizzle with the 1/2 cup ranch dressing just before serving.
+- Drizzle the Ranch Almond Chicken with the 1/2 cup ranch dressing just before serving.

 - If making this recipe not on Passover, feel free to substitute 1 teaspoon of ground mustard instead of the Kosher for Passover imitation mustard.